-- E-mail Invitation A series of e-mails are sent prior to public meetings and comment periods.
-The first email is sent three to four weeks in advance of the meeting; the second e-mail is sent the week of the meeting and the third e-mail just prior to the end of the comment period.
-E-mail recipients are given an option to opt out if they no longer wished to receive meeting invitations. - Newspaper Ads Public meeting notice advertisements are placed in the The State newspaper in accordance with SCDOT Public Participation Plan and 23 CFR Part 771.
+- E-mail Invitation A series of e-mails were sent prior to public meetings and comment periods.
+The first e-mail was sent three to four weeks in advance of the meeting; the second e-mail was sent the week of the meeting and the third e-mail just prior to the end of the comment period.
+E-mail recipients were given an option to opt out if they no longer wished to receive meeting invitations. - Newspaper Ads Public meeting notice advertisements were placed in the The State newspaper in accordance with SCDOT Public Participation Plan and 23 CFR Part 771.
 This public notice announces the date/time/location/format of the public meetings, availability of the project information, comment opportunities, alternative methods to participate by attending the online meeting and comment deadlines.
-A public notice is also printed in the legal section of pre-approved newspapers in accordance with the SCDOT Public Participation Plan and 23 CFR Part 771. - Road Signs Road signs are placed along the corridor at exit ramps.
-The signs provide the date, time and location of the public meetings. - Social Media Meeting announcements are posted on Twitter and Facebook.
-Meeting and comment reminders were also posted.
-The posts included links to information and visuals whenever possible. - Project Website Meeting details, materials, and comment forms are made available on the Project Website.
-(See section 3.4.3) - Press Release/Media Advisory Press releases and media advisories are distributed in advance of public meetings and/or comment opportunities.
-The media is invited to attend meetings and encouraged to interview the project spokesperson(s). - Elected Officials Letter Letters are sent to all elected officials (senators, congressional representatives, senators, representatives, office of the governor, and local elected officials) prior to each public meeting.
+A public notice was also printed in the legal section of pre-approved newspapers in accordance with the SCDOT Public Participation Plan and 23 CFR Part 771.